Feel Like a Pro Chef at Home with These Kitchen Knife Basics

 Prolong the Life of Your Knife

-Most kitchen professionals have a favorite knife or knives they've used for decades.
-Here's how they prolong their knives' lives: They carefully hand-wash a knife in hot, soapy water, using a cloth or plastic scouring sponge.
+- Carefully hand-wash knives in hot, soapy water, using a cloth or plastic scouring sponge.
 Unless a knife says it is "dishwasher safe," wash it by hand.
 Dishwashing may be harmful to both the blade and the handle of the knife.

 - Always cut away from yourself.
 Use knives for cutting and slicing, not as can openers or screwdrivers.

-- Always use an appropriate, firmly fixed, cutting surface.
-A damp towel under a cutting board keeps it from sliding around the countertop.
+- Always use an appropriate, firmly fixed cutting surface.
+A damp towel under a cutting board ($28, Bed Bath & Beyond) keeps it from sliding around the countertop.

 - Keep your knives sharp.
 A dull blade can be more dangerous than a sharp one.